SPARK

 Program Overview

-Each year follows a theme arc, blending academics and multiple fine arts, along with an aspect that develops communication, compassion, civics/community, or creativity: all to help our students better prepare for their future innovations, studies, and life.
+Each year follows a theme arc, blending academics and multiple fine arts, along with aspects that develop communication, compassion, civics/community, or creativity: all to help our students better prepare for their future innovations, studies, and life.

 SPARK gives students: